 The technology program instructs the students in the optimum computer skills to enhance, enrich, and reinforce the grade-level curriculum in each classroom and ensure readiness for middle school and beyond.
 Students learn everything from effective keyboarding to digital organizational and research skills to Microsoft Office, including PowerPoint.
 Computer programming is also introduced.
 The teachers instruct about safe and appropriate use of technology for each age group.

-You will find art everywhere at BYDS, not just inside our brand new art room, which has full natural light exposure and features a separate room with a kiln for ceramics.
+You will find art everywhere at BYDS, not just inside our art room, which has full natural light exposure and features a separate room with a kiln for ceramics.
 Our hallways are decorated with student work that resembles the likes of Van Gogh, Renoir, Monet, Warhol and other significant artists.
 As they exercise creativity and self-expression, our students learn the concepts of composition, color and shapes while working with relationships between space, form and line.
 Projects emphasize hand-eye coordination and fine motor control as they utilize different artistic tools, including tempera paint, watercolors, printing ink, crayons, pastels, clay, wood, assorted paper and collage materials.

 The music program at BYDS instills an appreciation and understanding of different styles of music.
 Emphasis is placed on the songs of the Sabbath and Jewish holidays.
 Each grade level leads a beautiful Shabbat service once during the school year.
 The children also prepare for our annual Thanksgiving program and other special events throughout the year.
 Musical theory and basic note reading are introduced to our 4th and 5th grade students.
 Students in grades 2-5 have the opportunity to join choir — an extra-curricular ensemble that performs throughout the school year at synagogue occasions, school programs and community events.

-Beth Yeshurun has a beautiful and newly renovated science lab dedicated to enhancing the science curriculum with hands-on discovery.
+Beth Yeshurun has a beautiful science lab dedicated to enhancing the science curriculum with hands-on discovery.
 Students have opportunities to explore beyond the regular academics into other worlds, such as paleontology and forensic science.
 Students conduct experiments and document their findings as they learn to apply the steps of the Scientific Method.
 The science lab includes centers where students can engage in self-directed study and practice the skills of observation, measurement, classification, interpreting data and making models.

 The physical education program is designed to provide children with the knowledge of wellness and healthy lifestyles.
 This is accomplished by instructing the children in physical fitness exercises that focus on cardiovascular, flexibility and strength training.
 Children are taught appropriate skills to succeed in various sporting activities, where they are encouraged to participate and strive to do their best.
 Our students are expected to demonstrate good sportsmanship and cooperation.